Taylor–Heaslop Building: Description

 The former Taylor–Heaslop Building is an imposing three-storey masonry building located in the commercial precinct known as the Woolloongabba Fiveways.
 Centred around the intersection of Stanley Street East, Main Street and the northern end of Logan Road, the Fiveways is now divided by heavily trafficked roads and freeways.
 The Taylor–Heaslop Building is set in the most intact part of the Fiveways precinct at the northern end of Logan Road.
 Now blocked off from Stanley and Main Streets, this part of Logan Road retains many 19th and early 20th century buildings.

 Situated in the middle of a truncated block formed by the convergence of Logan Road and Stanley Street East, the former Taylor–Heaslop Building is built to the property alignments and fully occupies several parcels of land.
 It is the tallest building in the predominantly two-storey streetscape and consists of a basement, shops at street level and two upper storeys, now mostly used as offices.
 The former Taylor–Heaslop Building has two street facades, the southwest facade facing Logan Road and the northern facade facing Stanley Street East.
 Hidden from view behind parapets is a corrugated metal roof that has three ridges running the length of each shop.
 Metal ventilators and brick chimneys are visible above the parapet.
 Original light wells have been covered up with either transparent or metal roof sheeting.

 A row or terrace type structure originally built as three shops, the Taylor–Heaslop building consists of three long narrow adjoining buildings on separate titles; 10, 12 and 14 Logan Road.
 14 Logan Road is bigger than the other two shops, having a wider frontage and a greater depth of plan due to the truncated shape of the site.
-The facades of 14 Logan Road are distinguished from the facades of 10-12 Logan Road by the use of a different fenestration pattern and a more ornate style.
+The facades of 14 Logan Road are distinguished from the facades of 10–12 Logan Road by the use of a different fenestration pattern and a more ornate style.

 The masonry street facades are finished with render and paint and decorated with a variety of ornament in a predominantly classical style.
 At the street level glazed shopfronts are covered by footpath awnings.
-Pilasters with fluting on the first level and twisted rope detail or scrollwork on the second level mark the corners of the building and the junctions between 10-12 and 14 Logan Road.
+Pilasters with fluting on the first level and twisted rope detail or scrollwork on the second level mark the corners of the building and the junctions between 10 to 12 and 14 Logan Road.

 The curved corrugated iron awnings over the footpath and the parapet with frieze and cornice supported on modillions are continuous elements across the street facades.
 Mounted on top of the parapet are masonry balls on the Logan Road facade and a fan type ornament on the Stanley Street facade.
 These parapet ornaments mark the position of the party walls that separate the three tenancies.
 Two of the original cast iron columns supporting the footpath awning remain on Logan Road.
 The remainder of the posts have been replaced with timber.
 The Stanley Street East awning has been recently rebuilt in timber.